Assignments

 2) System Architecture

-The embedded workflow follows a standard architecture where the controller reads an input signal, processes it, and produces an output action.
-In addition, the system can communicate the measured values and states to a computer or another device using a wired or wireless connection.
+The embedded workflow follows a standard architecture: the controller reads an input signal, processes it, and produces an output action.
+It can also communicate measured values to a computer or another device.

 System architecture diagram